Cervix Part 1

 If pelvic nodes suspicious → recommend para-aortic LND

-PAROLA trial ongoing to evaluate whether PALND can be used to tailor chemoRT to improve survival
+PAROLA trial ongoing to evaluate whether PALND can be used to tailor chemoRT to improve survival; results expected in 2030

 Surgical Management